universal_white_sds.pdf | |

 Extreme bonding to multiple surfaces!

-Universal White is highly pigmented for great coverage using only 1 to 2 coats.
+Universal Paint & Primer is highly pigmented for great coverage using only 1 to 2 coats.
 It contains stain blockers to stop tannins from bleeding through to the surface.
 Easy to use and water clean-up.
 It adheres and bonds to most surfaces providing they are clean and do not have any waxes or polishes on them.
 Works well as a Primer / undercoat but also contains plenty of resin to protect like a bonding paint.
 For extra protection, we suggest using your choice of CrystaLac Clear Top Coats.
 Can easily be tinted with just a dab of latex colorants, Color Boutique Concentrated Pigments or water soluable dyes.
-Universal White self-levels and won’t turn yellow with age.
+Universal Paint & Primer self-levels and won’t turn yellow with age.

-Universal Gray Our newest primer has the same qualities as the Universal White.
-Its a great undercoat for hiding imperfections with amazing coverage.
+Universal Gray and Universal Black Our newest primer colors has the same qualities as the Universal White.
+Its a great undercoat or paint for hiding imperfections with amazing coverage.

 The possibilities with Universal White are endless.